Starting an ecommerce store and not quite sure where to begin?

 In contrast, not only do men feel less of an emotional bond with Pinterest, but they also tend to use it more practically – as a tool for visual bookmarks.

 However, the tide appears to be changing and we may soon see a tilt in these Pinterest demographics.
+A recent report says there has been an increasing number of men using Pinterest, especially those aged 25 to 54.

 3. Pinterest Is a Place for Every Brand